Alaska Bears Photo Tour

 Price is based on double occupancy.
-Single supplement is $400, but may not be available depending on other bookings at the lodge.
+Single supplement is $450, but may not be available depending on other bookings at the lodge.
 We'll know more as it gets closer.

 What's included: Small plane transfer from/to Anchorage; 4 nights accommodation, all meals while at the lodge, non-alcoholic beverages (wine and beer are available for purchase, however); photographic instruction and advice, a boat charter to the puffin colony (weather permitting), and all tips to the lodge staff and guide.

 What's not included: Round trip air fare to Anchorage, AK.
 Hotel room in Anchorage before and after the trip; alcoholic beverages; tips for service staff and naturalist guide.

 Schedule: You'll need to arrive in Anchorage on July 20th, and book a room for that evening, to be there for our scenic morning flight to the lodge.
 We'll gather for a no-host group dinner and a brief orientation and technique discussion.
 I also strongly recommend booking a room in Anchorage on July 25th, as weather may cause delays and you could miss your flight.
 You've been warned!
 I recommend the Courtyard by Marriott.